grig23/primetime.en/help/AccountIQ/isolation-mode.md

 The sharing scores and probabilities are calculated only using the stream that starts from the currently selected channels.

-To view metrics in isolattion mode:
+To view metrics in isolation mode:

 1. Select **isolation mode** from the **MVPDs in segment** drop-down option, and select **Apply Selection**.